When it’s Time for Hospice: A Comprehensive Guide

 • Changing Providers: If a patient decides to pursue curative treatments again, they can transfer to a new care provider.
 This ensures that patients retain control over their healthcare decisions.
 I’ve seen families take comfort in knowing that they can always adjust their care plan as circumstances change.

 • Reassessment: Patients and families can reassess their care plans at any time, allowing for adjustments based on the patient’s evolving needs and wishes.
+In many cases, a hospice chaplain can provide valuable support and guidance during these times of transition.
 This ongoing dialogue between caregivers and families ensures that care remains aligned with the patient’s current situation and desires.

 Cost and Coverage of Hospice Care